 The two terms are often used interchangeably at a local level to refer to voters, candidates, or elected officials.
 However, the correct term for a voter who is not registered as a member of a particular party is ‘Unaffiliated’ in North Carolina.

 The term ‘Independent’, in the context of United States elections, is most commonly used to refer to an already elected legislator affiliated with a party, but who is known for often voting across party lines (i.e. instead of their votes being dependent on what their party as a whole decides to vote as a bloc for, they make their own decision on each individual issue).
-This is the more correct definition of a person who is ‘Independent’.
 Some states do officially list candidates as ‘Independent’, but not North Carolina.

 The term ‘removed’ does not mean that a voter and all their information is simply deleted from the registration database.
 ‘Removed’ in the context of voter registration means that their status in the database is changed to ‘Removed’.

-This moves their information to a separate list of ‘removed’ voters (retained for ten years), purging some information permanently but retaining detailed information regarding reasoning and circumstances for removal.
+This moves their information to a separate grouping of ‘removed’ voters (retained for ten years), purging some information permanently but retaining detailed information regarding reasoning and circumstances for removal.

 Yes, you may request your own removal from the registration database by filling out a Registration Cancellation Form, which can be accessed at the attached link, on the NCSBE’s website, or filled out in person at your county Board of Elections office.